oroinc/platform/src/Oro/Bundle/LayoutBundle/Resources/doc/what_is_layout.md

      * main content
    * footer

-Each of these blocks will have children in the final structure, so we can call them **container*
+Each of these blocks will have children in the final structure, so we can call them *container*

 **Container** -- is a block type that responsible for holding and rendering of its children.
 **Final block** -- block that renders a content based on data, but it couldn't have children.

-Each block has type that
+Each block has a **type class** that is responsible for passing options and data into view, and build the inner structure of the block for *containers*.

 The **layout** should be built by providing set of actions named **[layout update](./layout_update.md)**.
 A layout update could be defined for specific route and for specific [theme](./theme_definition.md).